StefanJohnsen/TriangulateOBJ-App/README.md

    ```bash
    premake5 vs2022   # replace 'vs2022' with your version of Visual Studio
    ```
-   Open `build/TriangulateOBJ.sln` file in Visual Studio and build the solution.
+   Open `build\TriangulateOBJ.sln` file in Visual Studio and build the solution.

 <br><br>
 # Building in Linux and MacOS